ttntm/ttntm/src/blog/2024/38-restoring-tags.md

 The `filter` config was necessary to prevent duplicate permalink errors (due to draft content) and unintended content getting built into the `/tags/` folder.

-Also `data: collections.blog` kept giving me errors.
+Also, `data: collections.blog` kept giving me errors.
 I have no idea why, but I plan to get to a minimal reproducible example to report it if it turns out it isn't "just" some config that's specific to this site.

 ```yaml
 {% raw %}---